2-Methylundecanal: Preparation

 The second method for the synthesis of 2-methylundecanal begins with the conversion of undecanal to 2-methyleneundecanal by allowing it to react with formaldehyde in the presence of base.
 The 2-methyleneundecanal is then hydrogenated to give 2-methylundecanal.
-The required undecanal is generated from 1-decene by hydroformylation.
 The resulting solution is over 50% 2-methyleneundecanal.
 The double bond of this compound is hydrogenated and the resulting 2-methylundecanal is separated from the by-products using fractional distillation.
+The required undecanal in the first step is generated from 1-decene by hydroformylation.